sulova/Data_Science_Disease_SVM/README.md

 - **Data transformation**
 - **Data enrichment**

- Useful techniques used to clean and process the data is with Pandas library.
-Let's explore data and its types.
+Useful techniques used to clean and process the data is with **Pandas library**.
+Pandas is a powerful toolkit for analyzing initial data and introducing dataset structures in Python.
+Activating Pandas is very easy in python.Let's explore data and its types.

 ```python
 import pandas as pd